Fisal-ikh/Mobile-App-Contact-Service-and-Contact-Object/README.md

 The contact service shall be able to add contacts with a unique ID.
 The contact service shall be able to delete contacts per contact ID.
 The contact service shall be able to update contact fields per contact ID.
 The following fields are updatable: firstName, lastName, phone, and address.
-Running the Unit Tests

-To run the unit tests, navigate to the project root directory and execute the following command:

-bash
-Copy code
-./gradlew test
-This command will run all of the JUnit tests for the contact service and contact object.
-If all tests pass, you should see a message indicating that all tests were successful.

-Contributing

-If you wish to contribute to this project, please fork the repository and submit a pull request.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.